A former foreign correspondent with Reuters and the BBC, Mark specialised as psychotherapist in trauma, anxiety, depression and relationships.

-I have also recently (early 2020 and just before my 70th birthday) been diagnosed in very much later life as Aspergers, “on the spectrum” as is the modish description.
+In early 2020 and just before his 70th birthday, he was diagnosed in very much later life as Aspergers, “on the spectrum” as is the modish description.
+Aspergers gave Mark focus and passion as a journalist, and as campaigner for better reporting and support around trauma.

 EMDR and the Transpersonal – EMDR Now January 2017